 Growing our primary sector workforce

-To make sure our primary industries have the skilled workers they need, we’ve made trades training in critical industries free.
-This will enable people across New Zealand to upskill for a career in agriculture, horticulture, viticulture, fisheries or forestry, while ensuring our primary industries can get the workers they need to get the job done.
-We’ve also put in place a range of immigration policy changes to help fill labour shortages in key industries.
+To make sure our primary industries have the skilled workers they need, we’ve launched the successful Opportunities Grow Here campaign to attract more people to vital food and fibre sector jobs.
+We’ve made trades training in critical industries free, which is enabling people across New Zealand to upskill for a career in agriculture, horticulture, viticulture, fisheries or forestry, while ensuring our primary industries can get the workers they need to get the job done., When COVID hit, we moved quickly to support employers and keep people in jobs, and over the past two years, we’ve put in place a range of immigration policy changes to help fill labour shortages in key industries.

 Boosting export earnings